 Since no two people experience cerebral palsy in exactly the same way, symptoms can range from very mild to severe.
 Some children may only have a slight limp, while others might need mobility assistance along with lifelong support for doing daily activities.
 Some may even experience other symptoms such as speech difficulties or other cognitive issues.

 Recognizing the signs of cerebral palsy early on can help parents determine if their child is just a "late bloomer" when it comes to certain developmental milestones or is potentially showing signs of CP.
-If you think your child has cerebral palsy, don't wait.
-An earlier diagnosis can make a huge difference in the treatment and future quality of life for your child.

 Signs of cerebral palsy can often appear before the age of two and sometimes as early as just a few months old.
 These are usually the first things parents and doctors notice rather than the formal “symptoms” seen later.

-Common early signs include:
+Common early signs of cerebral palsy include:

 • Delays in reaching motor milestones like rolling over, sitting, or crawling

-• Stiff or unusually floppy muscles
+• Very stiff or unusually floppy muscles

-• Poor head control
+• Poor head control and issues with center of balance

-• Favoring one side of the body over the other
+• Consistently using only one side of the body over the other

 Symptoms by Type of Cerebral Palsy